 Audrey's vast background as an international vocal teacher guides us on a fun-filled Karaoke sing-along.

 Just Look at you, being here and everything!
-You want to sing, right?
+You want to sing.
 Bless your pea-picking heart (as Ernie Ford used to say.)

 Well, sing, you shall!
-That’s right.
 You are about to take center stage where you are the star!

-Now, don’t you go worrying about singing because It doesn’t matter how you sound.
+Now, don’t you go worrying about your singing voice because It doesn’t matter how you sound.
 Who’s going to hear you?
 If this is a concern, head for the closet or even the bathroom, where the acoustics are quite good.

 Are you ready to have some fun?
 Then, grab a bottle of room temperature water to keep those vocal cords hydrated and let’s go!

 Sing Out Loud and Sing Out Strong

 “Words make you think.
 Music makes you feel.
 A song makes you feel a thought.”

 — E.Y.
 Harburg

 Once in a while, I come across a song I'm not familiar with.
 When this happens, I simply google the title of the song and select the version I like.
 Once II learn the melody and some of the lyrics, I go back to the karaoke version and sing along.
 It's helps to be familiar with the melody because the karaoke version is mostly accompaniment.